ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Implicit Type Conversions

 Arithmetic operations are always performed with a single type [(49)](https://eel.is/c++draft/expr.arith.conv).
-If the operator is not a unary operator and the operands doesn't have the same type then one of them will be converted to the type of the other.
+If the operator is not a unary operator and the operands doesn't have the same type but are at least as large as `int` then one of them will be converted to the type of the other.
 This process is called the usual arithmetic conversions.
-The rules for this is non-trivial, but for this note we simplify it to the following rules:
+The way this is done is non-trivial, but for this note we simplify it to the following rules:
-- The value with a smaller type is converted to the type of the larger.
 - If they are the same size then the signed value is converted to the unsigned type.
+- Otherwise, the value with a smaller type is converted to the type of the larger.

-If you multiply an `int` and an `int64_t` then the computation will be performed using `int64_t`.
+If you multiply an `int` and an `int64_t` then the computation will be performed using `int64_t` because `int64_t` is (typically) larger than `int`.
-If you multiply an `int` and an `unsigned int` then the computation will be performed using `unsigned int`.
+If you multiply an `int` and an `unsigned int` then the computation will be performed using `unsigned int` because `int` and `unsigned int` are the same size.

-All operations are performed on at least the sizeof the `int` type, so if any value has a type smaller than that then it is converted to `int` before evaluating the operator.
+All operations are performed on at least the size of the `int` type, so if any value has a type smaller than that then it is converted to `int` before evaluating the operator.
 This is called integer promotion.

 Unexpected type conversions that changes the sign of a value is a common source of bugs.
 Many compilers can therefore emit warnings for this, typically enabled with `-Wsign-conversion`.
 See also _Dangers_ > _Mixing Signed And Unsigned Integer Types_.

-Implicit conversions can also happen when we assign a value of one type to a variable of another type, or pass it to a function parameter.
+Implicit conversions can also happen when we assign a value of one type to a variable of another type, or pass an argument to a function parameter.
 In this case we may be suffering from truncation.
 Truncation is when the value of a larger type is stored in a variables with a smaller size.
 The high bits that don't fit are simply removed.